 Of course these are all valid uses of sandblasting, but through my experimentation with golf clubs, I realized that I could use this technique to give a professional look to used golf clubs.
 Although it is an investment to set up, sandblasting is a quick, efficient way to turn an old club into a new one.
 In this post, I will take you through all the things that you need to purchase, the proper technique, and other considerations when sandblasting golf clubs.

 Before getting into various details about this technique, I wanted to clarify that "Sandblasting" and "Beadblasting" are the same thing, just using different blasting media.
-On this page, you will learn more about this, but it is extremely important that you use the correct blasting media!
+You'll learn more about this later down the page.

 Below are pictures of each so that you can see the difference: